Designing Classes for All Learners: Possibility or Pipe Dream – A S.A.F.E. Topics Podcast

 What to Listen For

-• The importance of flexibility.
+• The importance of consistency.

 The S.A.F.E.
 Topics Team